CourtHive/tods-competition-factory/documentation/docs/apis/competition-engine-api.md

   venueIds, // optional - defaults to all known; if a single venueId is provided then all matchUps will be scheduled for that venue

-  matchUpIds, // array of matchUpIds; if no schedulingProfile provided will be auto-sorted by draw size and roundNumbers schedulingProfile, // optional profile for sorting matchUps to be scheduled
+  matchUpIds, // array of matchUpIds; if no schedulingProfile provided will be auto-sorted by draw size and roundNumbers

   periodLength = 30, // optional - defaults to 30
   averageMatchUpTime = 90, // optional - defaults to 90